cam3ron2/osx-setup/README.md

 This repo is for setting up OSX for my own needs.
 If it also works for you, great.

+## Prerequisites

+Make sure that xcode is installed from the app store.

 ## Usage

 ```shell